 After understanding the flow of the schedule in school, you may even want to draw a visual flow of events of the school day for your toddler to refer to.
 Indicate when the “pick-up” time will be.
 A visual timetable may not indicate the exact numerical time.

 9. Home-School Partnership

 Work closely and initiate conversations with the new teachers to find out how your toddler is coping in school, after your departure.
-Seek further advices from them should transition from home to school and separation continue to be a challenge, and find a better strategy that can be customize to suit the needs of your toddler.
+Seek further advice from them should transition from home to school and separation continues to be a challenge, and find a better strategy that can be customize to suit the needs of your toddler.

 Additional tip: In the event where your toddler may miss his/her old teachers and friends, get them to draw pictures that you can send to them, or perhaps even arrange a visit back to the old classroom or play dates with old friends.